 - Dry needling

-I have also completed specialist training in Hyperton-X (a muscle energy technique), Thai massage, trigger point release, Slavic massage and craniosacral therapy.
+I have also completed specialist training in Hyperton-X (a muscle energy technique), and trigger point release.

-I am a registered massage therapist with the General Council for Massage Therapies (GCMT), the UK governing body for massage therapies and bodywork techniques.
-The GCMT promotes the highest standards of practice.
-I am also a registered massage therapist with the Complementary and Natural Healthcare Council (CNHC), the UK regulator for complementary healthcare practitioners.
+I am a registered massage therapist with the Complementary and Natural Healthcare Council (CNHC), the UK regulator for complementary healthcare practitioners.

 I am registered under Disclosure Scotland’s Protecting Vulnerable Groups Scheme.